Looking for the very best apps for freelancers? You’ve come to the right place.

 There is an alternative to this foolish risk, which is to use a password manager.
 LastPass is a market leader in its field, and strikes a great balance between strong security and a friendly user experience.

-There’s a free version available for individuals, and upgrading to the extra features on a paid plan only costs a few bucks.
-If you’ve been meaning to get your passwords in order, grab the free version now and get started.
+Individuals can use it for free but upgrading to the extra features on a paid plan only costs a few bucks.
+If you’ve been meaning to get your passwords in order, grab it now and get started.

 Do you think I’ve missed anything out on my list of best apps for freelancers?
 Tell me!
 You can leave a comment or contact me here.